God gives certain gifts to everyone

 12 To some is given one, and to some is given another, that all may be profited thereby.
 (D&C 46:10-12)

 God shall give unto you knowledge by his Holy Spirit, yea, by the unspeakable gift of the Holy Ghost, that has not been revealed since the world was until now; (D&C 121:26)What a fascinating gift the gift of the Holy Ghost is!
-It is such a special and thing the Lord wants us to have that there are things we learn and things we feel through its influence that are so majestic, so awe-inspiring, so wondrous, that words simply fail to express it adequately, and only someone else who has experienced it too can understand.
+It is such a special thing the Lord wants us to have.
+There are things we learn and things we feel through its influence that are so majestic, so awe-inspiring, so wondrous, that words simply fail to express it adequately, and only someone else who has experienced it too can understand.

 Every elder, priest, teacher, or deacon is to be ordained according to the gifts and callings of God unto him; and he is to be ordained by the power of the Holy Ghost, which is in the one who ordains him.
 (D&C 20:60)This made me think about priesthood ordinations in a different way.
 I hadn’t thought that they were a gift from God.
 This verse calls it “the gifts and callings of God unto him” which makes me think that gift and calling may be synonymous to the Lord.
 Even though I don’t hold the priesthood, I have been given callings, and when I think of how they have blessed my life, I see that my callings are gifts to me.
 My calling as ward organist and choir pianist is a gift of music and my calling as a cub scout den leader is a gift of working with, associating with, and teaching children.
 I consider all my callings fun gifts and I'm not ashamed to say that I had to grow into the fun-ness thereof.

-Wherefore, a commandment I give unto you… (D&C 78:11)This phrase occurs so many times in the Doctrine & Covenants.
+Wherefore, a commandment I give unto you… (D&C 78:11)This phrase occurs so many times in the Doctrine and Covenants.
 Commandments are a gift too, and in so many ways!
 They are gifts because

 - Learning about them expands and refines our understanding of right and wrong.